vaibhavsharmakv/PythonKeyLogger/README.md

 ## Prerequisite
  - Python 3.6.5
  - Homebrew
- - PIP - pythong package manager
+ - PIP - python package manager
  - Virtual Enviorments

  ## To install on a Mac :